12:59 a.m. – a Real Time or Just a Quirky Quirk?

 Q: Why do some digital clocks show “12:59 am” instead of “00:59”?

 A: Many consumer devices default to the 12‑hour format for readability.
-It’s a design choice, not a technical limitation Most people skip this — try not to..
+It’s a design choice, not a technical limitation.

 Q: Can I schedule a meeting for 12:59 a.m.?

 A: Technically yes, but most calendar apps treat it as the start of the next day.
-Double‑check the date to avoid a “late‑night” surprise.
+Double‑check the date to avoid a “late‑night” surprise Worth knowing..

 Q: Is there any cultural significance to the minute before midnight?